ismaelcardosojr/calculator/README.md

 <br>

-Instead of just copying what would be instructed, I analyzed the page final result and, in order to reproduce it, developed the project by myself.
+Instead of just copying what would be instructed, I analyzed the final result and, in order to reproduce it, developed the project by myself.